Election: Candidates

 A representative democracy requires a procedure to govern nomination for political office.
 In many cases, nomination for office is mediated through preselection processes in organized political parties.

 Non-partisan systems tend to be different from partisan systems as concerns nominations.
 In a direct democracy, one type of non-partisan democracy, any eligible person can be nominated.
 Although elections were used in ancient Athens, in Rome, and in the selection of popes and Holy Roman emperors, the origins of elections in the contemporary world lie in the gradual emergence of representative government in Europe and North America beginning in the 17th century.
 In some systems no nominations take place at all, with voters free to choose any person at the time of voting—with some possible exceptions such as through a minimum age requirement—in the jurisdiction.
 In such cases, it is not required (or even possible) that the members of the electorate be familiar with all of the eligible persons, though such systems may involve indirect elections at larger geographic levels to ensure that some first-hand familiarity among potential electees can exist at these levels (i.e., among the elected delegates).

+Electability of a candidate is connected to the likelihood a candidate is elected.

 Systems

-Map showing the main types electoral systems used to elect candidates to the lower or sole (unicameral) house of national legislatures, as of January 2022:
+Map showing the main types of electoral systems used to elect candidates to the lower or sole (unicameral) house of national legislatures, as of January 2022:

-In a democracy, the members of the government are elected by a portion of the people who vote in an election Elections are a way for an electorate to elect, that is choose, from several different candidates.
+In a democracy, the members of the government are elected by a portion of the people who vote in an election.
+Elections are a way for an electorate to elect, that is choose, from two or more different candidates.